This article was updated on July 19, 2018.

 Impact on Garnished Employee

-According to Garnishment: The Untold Story, which looked at a data set of some 13 million employees, 7.2 percent of these employees have their wages garnished.
+According to the ADP RI report, which looked at a data set of some 13 million employees, 7.2 percent of these employees have their wages garnished.
 That percentage of garnished employees is even higher among the 35-to-44-year-old group of employees, who face an eye-opening 10.5 percent garnishment rate.
 Gender and business sector play a role too: men are far more likely to be garnished for child support than women, and more blue collar workers in manufacturing and construction have their wages garnished than white collar workers in service industries.

-While the underlying debt of the garnished employee may be related to taxes, child support or bankruptcy, the behavioral result can be the same: employee's financial stress that can, according to Garnishment: The Untold Story, potentially transform into workplace distraction and a drop in productivity.
+While the underlying debt of the garnished employee may be related to taxes, child support or bankruptcy, the behavioral result can be the same: employee's financial stress that can, according to the ADP RI report, potentially transform into workplace distraction and a drop in productivity.
 These negative impacts can ripple outward and create a distracted, stressed employee who may be less able to work well with colleagues and who could potentially contaminate the corporate climate (and hurt your bottom line).

 "The impact of wage garnishment on employees extends beyond their paychecks," explains the report, "and into every aspect of their lives.
 Employees often find it humiliating, because the courts have had to intervene and employers have become involved in their otherwise private struggles.
 Employees in this position may feel they no longer work for themselves and their futures, but for the institutions to which they are indebted.
 Stress and anxiety are natural outcomes."